Glossary of Photonics and Laser Marketing

 |cost per click|

 The cost of an advertising campaign divided by the number of referrals (clicks) which it generates.
 This value can give an indication on how expensive an advertising tool is for generating website visits.
-Note, however, that a website visit is not necessarily a lead; the quality of the obtained traffic needs to be taken into account.
+Note, however, that a website visit is not necessarily a lead; the quality of traffic needs to be taken into account.

 |cost per lead|